jeroentvb/windsurf-stats/README.md

 ## Configuration
 The app has a few configurable options located in [app-config.json](app-config.json).

-#### Port
+### Port
 The port that the server will listen on.
 Default: `25561`

-#### saltRounds
+### saltRounds
 The amount of saltrounds you want to add to the pasword hashes.
 Default: `10`

-#### Language
+### Language
 The language you want the application to use for the front-end.
 For more information see [localization](#localization).
 Default: `"en"`

-#### allowRegister
+### allowRegister
 When enabled, anyone can create an account.
-If you don't want this set this value to `false`.
+If you don't want this set this value to `false`
 Default: `true`

-#### allowChangeEmail
+### allowChangeEmail
 Allow users to change their e-mail adress associated with their account.
 This is disabled by default due to security concerns because there's no additional information required to change the e-mail adress.
 One only needs to be logged in.
 Default: `false`

 ## Localization